simao-eugenio/shypn/doc/validation/immediate/BENCHMARK_PLAN.md

 ### Category 2: Guard Function Evaluation

+**Note:** Guards are boolean variables/expressions that must evaluate to True/False.
+They can be simple booleans or complex functions using math, numpy, or custom logic.

 #### Test 2.1: Boolean Guard (True)
 **Model:** P1(tokens=1) → T1(immediate, guard=True) → P2
 **Expected:**